luozhaoyu/TTTT/README.md

 - `fab init` (Attention, **never reinitialize** your master!)
 - uncomment the machines in the `config.py`
 - `fab start`
+    * then fabric would say something like *No hosts found.
+Please specify (single) host string for connection:*.
+Just type in an arbitrary **new slave** hostname, in this case: macaroni-03.
+(It is a hack)

 `hadoop/etc/hadoop/slaves` seems to be **irrelevant** with specifying the slave nodes.
 However, you have to modify it if you do not use fabric.